Hillary Clinton Is Writing a Book of Personal Essays

 Clinton is the author of several other books, including Hard Choices; Living History; Dear Socks, Dear Buddy: Kids’ Letters to the First Pets; and It Takes a Village — the latter of which will be reissued this year.

-Along with the personal essay collection, the AP reports that’s she’ll be working with the speakers bureau Harry Walker Agency again.
+Along with the personal-essay collection, the AP reports that she’ll be working with the speakers bureau Harry Walker Agency again.

-As for the still-untitled book, it will presumably include a forward by Katy Perry and such essays as “It Happened to Me: I Lost a Presidential Race to the Most Unqualified Candidate of All Time.”
+As for the still-untitled book, it will presumably include a foreword by Katy Perry.